abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 - **Write clear Descriptions** - Everybody reads the description.
 No one will read your code to understand what you are working on.

 - **Always include a well formatted README file** - It’s highly recommended to have a README for every repository, it has detailed instructions in it on how to use the contents of your repository, resources, links and sometimes a list of contributors.
+Include screenshots in it.
+Nobody has the time to install the application just to see it.

 - **Use Issues to track bugs** - You can use **Github Issues** to keep track of all the bugs.
 It makes a catalogue of all known features, and organizes them in a very intuitive manner, which makes it easier for reference to others in the later stages of development.
 To give you an idea, Open and resolved/unresolved issues are displayed separately in a chronological fashion.

 ### 5. **Avoid too much Forks**
 Forking a repository and letting it sit unmodified is a big no no. You can star the repository if you are just browsing its content.
 Even if you fork, make sure that the repository does not stay unmodified for a long period, if it does, just delete it.

-###
+### 6.**Pinned Repositories**
+Pinned repositories which appear at the top of your profile are by default your most frequently accessed repositories.
+It should be a showcase for your most impressive ones.
+As a recruiter, I don't care to see your bash_profile instead pin the repositories that you want to highlight to the recruiter.
+They should be relevant and show work that has been done, etc..
+Pin the top 3 repositories that you want the recruiter to review.